kierncb/Python_Data_Job_EDA/README.md

 - The overwhelming number of jobs in the U.S. suggests a strong and diverse job market, possibly driven by a large economy, technological advancements, and a high concentration of multinational companies.
 This dominance may indicate greater employment opportunities but also higher competition.

 ## 3. Which companies have posted the most job openings?
-To identify the companies with the most job openings, I extracted the values from the `company_name` column and used `value_counts()` to count the job postings for each company.
-The top 10 results were then stored in a new DataFrame, `df_companies`.

 ### Visualize Data